roblaing/erlang-webapp-howto/unit5/README.md

 This tutorial goes into the common task of getting data from another website &mdash; usually supplied as Json, but sometimes XML &mdash; and then parsing it and rendering it on our site.

-I'm using <a href="https://openweathermap.org">openweathermap.org</a> which offers free accounts which your don't need if using its test URL as I'll do here.
+I'm using <a href="https://openweathermap.org">openweathermap.org</a> which offers free accounts, but this step can be skipped by using its test URL as I'll do here.

 <h3>Caching</h3>

 OpenWeather asks users not to bombard its servers with constant requests, as could happen if `httpc:request(URL)` was placed in the web page handler of a busy site.

-Ideally we need a type of `cron` job that gets fresh data with at least 10 minute gaps as requested by OpenWeather and cached somewhere for handlers to read rather than constantly hitting the data supplier's servers.
+Ideally we need a type of cron job that gets fresh data with at least 10 minute gaps as requested by OpenWeather and cached somewhere for handlers to read rather than constantly hitting the data supplier's servers.

 To be run as cron jobs, these data fetchers should possibly be made a separate application with their own run script.